-The Named Query workspace contains three tabs: Settings, Authoring, and Testing.
-A description of each section follows.
+The Named Query workspace contains three sections (or tabs).
+A description of each section is listed below.

 |Enabled||Determines if the Named Query is enabled or disabled.
 A disabled Named Query may not be executed.|